FirespriteLtd/website/site/content/work/pages/the-playroom-vr.md

 ---
 title: The Playroom VR
 date: 2020-01-10T10:34:36.541Z
-summary: >-
-  This is the brief description for the work project which should be quite short.
+summary: Firesprite partnered with Sony Japan Studio to bring the fun to the VR Party!
-weight: 1
+weight: 0
 featured_image:
   active: true
   alt: The Playroom VR